AJRenold/i206_f13_class_examples/readme.md

-# i206 Fall 2013 Class Example Repository!
+# i206 Fall 2013 Class Repository

 This repository is maintained by the i206 Tutors for i206 Fall 2013.
 It will include feedback on assignments and other code examples.